-- 20. Prime the oil pump using the procedure on page 110.
+- 20. Prime the oil pump using the procedure on page 108.
 Then stop the engine and inspect for leaks. - 21.
-Re-check the oil level on the dipstick and add oil as necessary to bring the level to the upper mark on the dipstick. - 22.
+Check the oil level on the dipstick.
+Add oil as necessary to bring the level to the upper mark on the dipstick. - 22.
 Dispose of the used filter, oil and shop towels properly.